sergicosta/agistin/README.md

 ## Citation

-If used in a scientific publication, we appreciate a citation on the following paper:
+If used in a scientific publication, we appreciate you cite the following paper:

 S. Costa-Dilmé, J. C. Olives-Camps, P. Muñoz-Peña, P. García-Motilla, O. Gomis-Bellmunt, and E. Prieto-Araujo, “Multi-physics operation and sizing optimisation in pyomo: Application to large irrigation systems,” in 2024 Open Source Modelling and Simulation of Energy Systems (OSMSES), pp. 1–6, 2024